AcerNg548/QR_code_Component/README.md

 ## Acknowledgments

-Shout out to [@youngancient](https://github.com/youngancient) for introducing e to Front-end Mentor
+Shout out to [@youngancient](https://github.com/youngancient) for introducing me to Front-end Mentor